How to Craft a Personal Development Plan That Inspires Meaningful Resultsby Scott Jeffrey

 - Mini goals (associated with your skills from Step 5)

-All of this information can fit on a single page.
+All of this information can fit on a single page template.
 It will take effort to set up your plan, but once you do, it requires little energy to maintain and update.

 Ready?
 It’s time to create your own Personal Development Plan.

 From my experience, the most neglected step in the process of creating a Personal Development Plan is understanding the terrain of human potential.

 Here are a series of books that opened my mind to greater possibilities.

 What Really Matters: Searching for Wisdom in America by Tony Schwartz

 The Life We Are Given: A Long-Term Program for Realizing the Potential of Body, Mind, Heart, and Soul by George Leonard & Michael Murphy